 Marijuana – also called pot, weed, grass, reefer, Mary Jane – is a greenish-gray mixture of dried, shredded flowers, stems, seeds, and leaves derived from the Cannabis or hemp plant.
 The most common varieties are Cannabis sativa and Cannabis indica.
 The main psychoactive chemical in marijuana, responsible for most of the intoxicating effects, is delta-9-tetrahydro-cannabinol (THC).

-The vast majority of marijuana users smoke cannabis using hand-rolled cigarettes (joints), pipes, bongs, or marijuana cigars (blunts).
+The vast majority of marijuana users smoke cannabis using hand-rolled cigarettes (joints), pipes, bongs, and marijuana cigars (blunts).
 When marijuana is sold or consumed for medicinal purposes, it is often mixed into a variety of foods (edibles) including chocolate, brownies, cookies, or candies.
 These items can be especially problematic since there is no regulation on the amount of THC contained and no way to regulate the amount consumed.

 The Effects of Marijuana Use